TM216/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. show a lists all files even ones hidden and the parent of the working directory file /[directory]/[filename] prints the type of the file named ln -s /bin/ls __ls__ Create a symbolic link
+ls -la . .. show a lists all files even ones hidden and the parent of the working directory file /[directory]/[filename] prints the type of the file named ln -s /bin/ls __ls__ Create a symbolic link cp -u *.html ..  copies all the HTML files from the current working directory to the parent of the working directory